adi2003/Visual-Sudoku-Solver/README.md

 Copy code
 http://127.0.0.1:5000/

-Application Structure:
+Application Structure:<br>

-app.py: The main Flask application file.
+-- app.py: The main Flask application file.<br>

-templates/index.html: The main HTML file for the web interface.
+-- templates/index.html: The main HTML file for the web interface.<br>

-static/bgimage.jpg: The background image for the web page.
+-- static/bgimage.jpg: The background image for the web page.

-Workflow
+Workflow:

-Uploading an Image:
+Uploading an Image:<br>
 Users can upload an image of a Sudoku puzzle through the web interface.

-Image Processing:
+Image Processing:<br>
 The uploaded image is processed to detect and extract the Sudoku grid using OpenCV.The grid is transformed to a bird's-eye view perspective for better accuracy in digit recognition.

-Digit Recognition:
+Digit Recognition:<br>
 Each cell in the Sudoku grid is preprocessed and fed into pytesseract pre-trained model to recognize the digits.
 If a digit is returned by the pytesseract api then we keep it else we allot it to 0 and assume that it was empty.
 The recognized digit is added to the grid.

-Solving the Sudoku:
+Solving the Sudoku:<br>
 The recognized Sudoku grid is solved using a backtracking algorithm.

-Overlaying the Solution:
+Overlaying the Solution:<br>

-The solved digits are overlaid onto the original image.
+-- The solved digits are overlaid onto the original image.<br>
-The final image, showing the solved Sudoku puzzle, is displayed to the user.
+-- The final image, showing the solved Sudoku puzzle, is displayed to the user.

-Example Usage
+Example Usage:<br>
 1. Upload an Image:<br>
  -- Click on the "Choose File" button and select an image of a Sudoku puzzle from your computer.<br>
  -- Click on "Upload and Solve".<br>